Gender and Human Rights (LAWS90124)

 A student who has successfully completed this subject will:

-- Have a sophisticated appreciation of the challenges that the international human rights regime faces in the protection of women's rights and gender rights
+- Have a sophisticated appreciation of the challenges that the international human rights regime faces in the protection of women's rights and the rights of sexual and gender minorities.

 - Be equipped to engage in a probing and constructive manner with the key criticisms and the challenges that they represent